ultimatemember/ultimatemember/readme.txt

   - Fixed Erase User Data field on the Account page
   - Fixed SkypeID field
   - Fixed clickable links in the UM forms which are displayed in a modal window
+  - Fixed disabling select and textarea fields in inactive tabs on Account
   - Fixed some translations
   - Small PHP notices fixes